-Go to the Fall 2022 Course Schedule page to see the schedule for all Fall 2022 courses and who the instructors are.
-This page is a large subset of available courses (most, but not all, courses are announced here).
+Go to the Fall 2023 Course Schedule page to see the schedule for all Fall 2023 courses and who the instructors are.

 *Note: Continuing Education (CE) Classes are Billed Separately.
 If you enroll in both Main Campus and CE classes in the same term, CE tuition will be billed in addition to your Main Campus tuition.
 CE courses are not COF eligible.

 The objective of this course is to provide you with an introduction to the Earth’s climate system and patterns of world vegetation.
 We will emphasize the many linkages and feedbacks between the non- living (abiotic) and living (biotic) components of the earth system.

 Topics we will cover include radiation, temperature, winds and pressure, the water cycle, climate change, and biomes.
 This course will prepare you for subsequent, more specialized courses in climatology, hydrology, ecology, and biogeography (ecosystems and cycles).
 This is a natural science course, and graphs and basic algebra-level math calculations will be used to help understand the concepts covered.

 Earth’s landscapes – the natural surfaces composed of rock, soils, water and vegetation – are always changing.
 These landscapes host life and human activity.
 Knowledge of how the Earth’s surface changes is necessary to ensure public safety, provide food and water security, and support ecosystem management – and thus this knowledge is relevant to diverse career pursuits.